Ukrainian Defense Industry: Reforming strategy of the military-industrial complex of Ukraine

-In 2016, "Ukroboronprom" developed a strategy for reforming military-industrial complex of Ukraine.
+In 2016, Ukroboronprom developed a strategy for reforming the military-industrial complex of Ukraine.
 It consists of five key initiatives: corporatization, clustering, audit, a platform of innovations, and technologies protection.
 In 2016, Aircraft Corporation has been already created on the basis of "Antonov".
 Four clusters are in the process of creation: armored vehicles, shipbuilding, high-precision weapon systems, radar, electronic warfare and communications.
 A technical task for an independent audit by leading international consulting and auditing companies was developed.

-In May 2017, "Ukroboronprom" presented a new website presenting the strategy for reforming of the military-industrial complex of Ukraine – reformdefence.com.
+In May 2017, Ukroboronprom presented a new website with the strategy for reforming of the military-industrial complex of Ukraine – reformdefence.com.
 The site contains all important materials for each of the areas of strategy: corporatization, clustering, audit, technologies protection, and launch of the General Advanced Research and Development Agency (GARDA) that will be a platform to bring together developers, startups, investment funds, and military.

-In November 2017, "Ukroboronprom" launched a new phase of reform – an international audit.
+In November 2017, Ukroboronprom launched a new phase of reform – an international audit.
 A tender committee is formed to choose a consulting company.
 A Transparency International – Ukraine specialist is a member of the committee.